Blob (Marvel Comics): Joining the Brotherhood

-After Freedom Force's dissolution, the Blob participates in other versions of the Brotherhood, including one led by Toad and another led by Professor X; the Blob takes over as leader of the latter when Xavier leaves.
+After Freedom Force's dissolution, the Blob participates in other versions of the Brotherhood, including one led by Toad and another led by Professor X. He takes over as leader of the latter group when Xavier leaves.

-The psychic entity Onslaught later recruits Blob, vastly upgrading his powers and abilities (in his powered-up state, his mutation becomes virtually identical to that of Phat).
+The psychic entity Onslaught recruits Blob, increasing his powers.
 During this time, the Blob fights the various members of X-Force and is soundly defeated in each encounter.
-Months later, a powered-down Dukes joins the new Brotherhood led once again by Mystique, alongside Toad, Sabretooth, and the daughter of the original Mastermind.

-When Exodus recreates the Brotherhood of Mutants, Blob offers to join but is quickly dismissed by Exodus, who considers him useless.
-This is a major blow to Dukes' already weak self-esteem, for which he seeks the counsel of therapist Sean Garrison.
-After a session, Blob attacks the Xavier Institute, though he is defeated by the combined efforts of the New Mutants and the Hellions.
-He is then arrested by S.H.I.E.L.D.
+Months later, he joins the new Brotherhood led once again by Mystique, alongside Toad, Sabretooth, and Mastermind.
+When Exodus recreates the Brotherhood of Mutants, Blob offers to join, but is dismissed by Exodus, who considers him useless.
+After undergoing therapy with Sean Garrison, Blob attacks the Xavier Institute, though he is defeated by the combined efforts of the New Mutants and the Hellions.